Tuition: $3,025 per person

 Andrés Alonso is professor of practice at HGSE.
-A graduate of the School’s Urban Superintendents Program, and former Deputy Chancellor for Teaching and Learning in New York City, Dr. Alonso served as CEO of Baltimore City Public Schools for six years.
+A graduate of the School’s Urban Superintendents Program, and former Deputy Chancellor for Teaching and Learning in New York City, Alonso served as CEO of Baltimore City Public Schools for six years.
 While in Baltimore, he led a reform effort that yielded marked improvement in achievement and climate data across all levels, and the first increases in enrollment in 40 years.
 A native of Cuba, Alonso graduated from Harvard Law School and practiced law before changing course and spending 12 years as a teacher of English Language Learners and students with disabilities in Newark, N.J., an experience that is at the core to his approach to leadership.

 You will be asked to provide your personal profile and institutional information.

 You will be asked to respond to the following questions: